 (5) reading the entire textbook The California Naturalist Handbook

 (6) creating a field notebook with entries from all field days (and preferably more)

 (7) completion of a post-course evaluation.

-Additionally after the class each participant is expected to consider and hopefully commit to volunteering at least forty hours a year in environmental stewardship education program support or citizen science and record all hours of service in the Volunteer Portal.
+Additionally after the class each participant is expected to consider and hopefully commit to volunteering at least forty hours a year in environmental stewardship, education, program support or participatory science and record all hours of service in the Volunteer Portal.

 Please Read Before Registering